Contact us for your free consultation

 How is my breast augmentation planned?

-Every single one of Dr. Beale’s breast augmentations are personalized for the patient, which means that he considers a variety of different factors when planning each procedure.
-Some of the things that Dr. Beale uses to plan each breast augmentation in Dallas are:
+Every single one of Dr. Beale’s breast augmentations is personalized for the patient; he considers a variety of different factors when planning each procedure.
+Some of the factors Dr. Beale uses to plan each breast augmentation in Dallas include: